jan-martinek/diplomka/src/3_metodologie.md

 Guba et al. (quoted in Cohen et al. 2000: 106) argue for the need to replace positivist notions of validity in qualitative research with the notion of "authenticity".
 Denzin and Lincoln (2000: 21) suggest that positivist terms should be replaced by notions of "credibility, transferability, dependability and confirmability". \citep[5]{rooney}

 --- Napriklad i vyber a formulace otazek v kvanti vyzkumu s vyzkumnikem mimo je zasadne ovlivnena pochopenim jazyka a konstrukci kriterii a pojmu vyzkumnikem.

+In other words, the choice of the object of investigation and the extent or depth to which this investigation attempts to penetrate into the infinite causal web, are determined by the evaluative ideas which dominate the investigator and his age.
+In the method of investigation, the guiding "point of view" is of great importance for the construction of the conceptual scheme which will be used in the investigation.
+In the mode of their use, however, the investigator is obviously bound by the norms of our thought just as much here as elsewhere.
+For scientific truth is precisely what is valid for all who seek the truth. \cite[84]{weber}

+We are now at the end of this discussion, the only purpose of which was to trace the course of the hair-line which separates science from faith and to make explicit the meaning of the quest for social and economic knowledge.
+The objective validity of all empirical knowledge rests exclusively upon the ordering of the given reality according to categories which are subjective in a specific sense, namely, in that they present the presuppositions of our knowledge and are based on the presupposition of the value of those truths which empiri- cal knowledge alone is able to give us.
+The means available to our science offer nothing to those persons to whom this truth is of no value.
+It should be remembered that the belief in the value of scientific truth is the product of certain cultures and is not a product of man's original nature.
+Those for whom scientific truth is of no value will seek in vain for some other truth to take the place of science in just those respects in which it is unique, namely, in the provision of concepts and judgments which are neither empirical reality nor reproductions of it but which facilitate its analytical order- ing in a valid manner.
+In the empirical social sciences, as we have seen, the possibility of meaningful knowledge of what is essential for us in the infinite richness of events is bound up with the unremitting application of viewpoints of a specifically particularized character, which, in the last analysis, arc oriented on the basis of evaluative ideas.
+These evaluative ideas are for their part empirically discover- able and analyzable as elements of meaningful human conduct, but their validity can 7iot be deduced from empirical data as such.
+The "objectivity" of the social sciences depends rather on the fact that the empirical data are always related to those evaluative ideas which alone make them worth knowing and the significance of the empiri- cal data is derived from these evaluative ideas.
+But these data can never become the foundation for the empirically impossible proof of the validity of the evaluative ideas. \cite[110--111]{weber}

 Promoters of anti-positivism and anti-positivist qualitative research claim that arguments against insider research are applicable to all research.
 For example, one can never guarantee the honesty and openness of subjects, and our research is always coloured by our subjectivities.
 Complete objectivity is thus impossible.
 The task is to minimise the impact of biases on the research process, to carry out research in consciousness of its socially situated character and to make the researcher's position vis-à-vis the research process transparent (Hammersley 2000).
 By making the research process transparent and honest, it is argued that readers can construct their own perspectives which "are equally as valid as our own" (Cohen et al. 2000: 106). \citep[7]{rooney}

 For the moment, Deem and Brehony's suggestion seems a useful guideline for this difficult period: `Perhaps then, validity is best regarded as something which is to be worked towards rather than fully achieved' (1994: 165) \citep[16]{rooney}

 # chybná distinkce mezi insider/outsider

+Hermeneutic Tradition --- The hermeneutic tradition understands social reality by interpreting the meanings held by the social actors or members of the social group.
+This involves entering into the culture, understanding shared values, speaking the culture's language, and so on.
+The researcher is an engaged participant whose critical and analytic observation of the culture is integral to the research activity \citep[65]{brannick}

+The postmodern author seeks to dissolve that disjuncture between the observer and the observed.
+The trope of "participant observation", which captures the ambivalence of distance and familiarity, is replaced by one of "dialogue", showing "the cooperative and collaborative nature of the ethnographic situation" (Tyler, 1986, p.
+126). (atkinson, 256)

 Merton (1972) identifies two opposing positions, one labelled the Outsider doctrine and the other labelled the Insider doctrine.
 The Outsider doctrine follows Simmel (1950) in asserting that only the neutral outsider can achieve an objective account of human interaction, because only he or she possesses the appropriate degree of distance and detachment from the subjects of the research.
 It is the stranger who is able "to survey conditions with less prejudice" (Simmel, 1950, p.
 405), who can "stand back and abstract material from the research experience" (Burgess, 1984, p.
 23), whilst it is the insider, overly-influenced by the customs of his or her group, who remains ignorant, parochially mistaking error for truth (Merton, 1972, p.
 30).
 By contrast, the Insider doctrine asserts the exact opposite, namely, that the outsider: has a structurally imposed incapacity to comprehend alien groups, statuses, cultures and societies … [because he or she] … has neither been socialized in the group nor has engaged in the run of experience that makes up its life, and therefore cannot have the direct, intuitive sensitivity that alone makes empathic understanding possible  \citep[8]{mercer}